 As you can see, you’ll need to spend more than $19,000 per year to make the Spark Miles the profitable choice.
 The more you spend after that, the more you’ll make with the Spark Miles.
 If you spend less than $19,000 every year you’ll get more value from the Spark Miles Select, even though you’ll be earning rewards at a slower rate.

-Capital One provides the same set of extra benefits for both of these cards.
+Capital One provides a nearly identical batch of extra benefits for both of these cards.

 Reports to Business Credit Bureaus